 - is supported by an Executive Sponsor (where appropriate);

 - progress toward the aim can be made within eight months;

 - baseline data is available or can be obtained for the outcome measure

 Time to Participate

-In the case of extraordinary circumstances, such as illness or family emergency, Clinician Faculty will work individually with participants to cover the missed material to complete the program.
+In the case of extraordinary circumstances, such as illness or family emergency, faculty will work individually with participants to cover the missed material to complete the program.
 Faculty will not be available to cover material missed for work-related reasons.

 Support for Participants

 We are committed to providing participants with a positive learning experience, both during and outside of residency sessions.
 To ensure participants are successful in both the residency sessions and in leading their quality project, the Clinician Quality Academy will offer a series of supports to all participants.

 Each participant will have an experienced Improvement Advisor to support his or her learning and project progress.
 Participants and their Improvement Advisor will connect regularly during the program through progress reports, written feedback and bi-weekly teleconference calls.
 Dyads will share the same improvement advisor and meet jointly.

 A series of educational webinars will be held between residency sessions to continue the dialogue from residencies and provide additional learning.